plotly/plotly.py/doc/python/subplots.md

 #### Simple Subplot

-Figures with subplots are created using the `make_subplots` function from the `plotly.subplots` module.
+Figures with subplots are created using the `make_subplots()` function from the `plotly.subplots` module.

+This function accepts two integer parameters (`rows` and `cols`), which specifiy how the subplots should be laid out.

-Here is an example of creating a figure with two scatter traces in side-by-side subplots.
+Here is an example of creating a figure that includes two `scatter` traces which are side-by-side since there are 2 columns and 1 row in the subplot layout.

 ```python
 from plotly.subplots import make_subplots